alessandrobologna/serverless-tracking-pixel/README.md

 ```bash
 $ PROJECT=myproject STAGE=dev sls deploy
 ```
-Once deployed, note the api gateway url provided, and you can test with a simple curl command:
+Once deployed, note the APIGateway url provided, and test the service with a simple curl command:
 ```bash
 $ curl -v "https://<api-gw-url>/dev/track.gif?foo=1&bar=2" -H "Cookie: some-cookie=1234" -H "Referer: http://www.google.com"
 ```
-where <api-gw-url> is the provided api gateway url.
+where <api-gw-url> is the provided APIGateway url.

 ### Using it on your website.
 The simplest way to use this tracking pixel is to embed it in a shared component of your site (for instance, the footer), with something like: